william199612/william199612.github.io/README.md

 6. Create a new Pull Request

-| Remember to obtain your own API Keys from [Unsplash API](https://unsplash.com/documentation) to fetch images.
+> Remember to obtain your own API Keys from [Unsplash API](https://unsplash.com/documentation) to fetch images.
+> Personal GitHub API key will remain unseen for sucurity reasons.

 ## Features